fostroll/morra/doc/README_SUPPLEMENTS.md

 [*Parsed CoNLL-U*](https://github.com/fostroll/corpuscula/blob/master/doc/README_PARSED_CONLLU.md)

 **split**: `list` of sizes of the necessary **corpus** parts.
-If values are of `int` type, they are interpreted as lengths of new corpuses in sentences; if values are `float`, they are proportions of a given **corpus**.
+If values are of `int` type, they are interpreted as lengths of new corpora in sentences; if values are `float`, they are proportions of a given **corpus**.
 The types of the **split** values can't be mixed: they are either all `int`, or all `float`.